YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ```ocaml
 [ e=ocanren_embedding -> e ]
 ```
-This third level of OCanren-`expr` is inserted as a new level in OCaml-`expr` so that any code that can be parsed by the entry `ocanren_embedding` would be regarded as an OCaml expression in the eyes of Camlp5.
+This third level of OCanren-`expr` is inserted as a new level in OCaml-`expr`, and the entry `ocanren_embedding`  directly corresponds to the `ocanren{}` quotations we see in the library implementation, so that we can mix the `ocanren{}` quotation with standard OCaml expressions, and Camlp5 will take care to convert such mixture into standard OCaml AST.

 ### Local entry I: `ocanren_embedding`